Dammam: Search for and discovery of oil (1932–1940s)

-Modern history (1960s-present)
+Modern history (1960s–present)

 Within a few decades, a locality that had several hundred inhabitants some sixty years ago now boasts a population of more than 1.5 million, and is still growing at a sustained high rate.
 The Dammam area, unlike other oil towns, has developed in multiple fields.
 Including hosting the administration of the Saudi oil industry, it is also a contemporary urban and industrial center.
 As this sector was growing within the early years, the Saudi government took steps to facilitate the evolution of the area.
 New roads and highways connected the booming city to other urban and industrial centers within the Kingdom.
 A railway line connected Dammam to the agricultural center of Kharj and on to Riyadh.
-Dhahran International Airport was established to further enhance the region's connection to other parts of the country and the world.
-Later, all commercial air transport facilities were transferred to the larger King Fahd International Airport, approximately 20 kilometers (12 miles) northwest of Dammam.
+Dhahran International Airport was established in 1961 to further enhance the region's connection to other parts of the country and the world.
+Later, all commercial air transport facilities were transferred to the larger King Fahd International Airport in 1999, approximately 20 kilometers (12 miles) northwest of Dammam.

 To encourage the expansion of non-oil industries, an industrial city was established within the open space between the three cities.
 Now home to 124 factories, the first Industrial City of Dammam was quickly surrounded by an urban mass.
 As a result, a second industrial city was established further far from the Dammam Area along Highway 615.
-Located on nearly 6,000 acre of land, the second Industrial City is already home to 120 factories, with 160 others under construction.
+Located on nearly 6,000 acre of land, the second Industrial City is home to 120 factories, with 160 others under construction.
 These plants manufacture a range of products that are marketed throughout the kingdom and also exported to other countries.
 Handling such exports and other imports is carried out by several shipping agents and commercial companies spread throughout the area.

 The Dammam Area was designed from the outset on the principles of contemporary urban planning.
 Residential areas are clearly separated from commercial ones, the roads are broad and straight and buildings conform to a plan.
 One of the most significant factors contributing to the growth of the area was land reclamation; vast stretches of the shallow Persian Gulf were reclaimed.
 Water is provided by desalination plants that pump approximately seven million cubic feet of treated water every day.
-The supply of water underpins the urban and industrial growth of the Dammam Area, and provisions are being made for expanding existing desalination facilities to satisfy future growth.
-Dammam is a member-city in the World Energy Cities Partnership (WECP).
+The supply of water underpins the urban and industrial growth of the Dammam Area, being made for expanding existing desalination facilities to satisfy future growth.
+Dammam is a member city in the World Energy Cities Partnership (WECP).